IBM/openshift-on-ibm-cloud-workshops/1-understanding-openshift/Part4.md

 You can see the very long URL.
 If you want, copy it and open it in your browser.

 6. Cleanup.
 This deletes everything including your project!
+   This command takes a while to complete.

 ```
 $ oc delete project blog

 project.project.openshift.io "blog" deleted
 ```

-   This command takes a while to complete.

-Congratulation!
+You can also delete a complete project from the Web Console.

+---

+Congratulations!
 You have completed this workshop!